 We have entered into employment agreements with the following executive officers: David A. Gonyer, R.Ph., our President and Chief Executive Officer; Matthew J. D'Onofrio, our Executive Vice President, Chief Business Officer, Secretary and Treasurer and Marilyn R. Carlson, D.M.D., M.D., our Chief Medical Officer.
-For more information regarding these agreements, see "Executive Compensation and Other Information-Employment Agreements" above.
+For more information regarding these agreements, see "Executive Compensation and Other Information-Narrative Disclosure to Compensation Table-Employment Agreements" above.